The MagPod: Myths, Magazines, and Reviews

 Of course, what happens when you run dry?
 Well, you gotta swap mags and this means running multiple MagPods.
 The good news is they are affordable and available in three packs.

-Currently, MagPods are available for the Magpul PMAG Gen 2 models only, so keep that in mind.
+Currently, MagPods are available for the Magpul PMAG Gen 2 models only (as of this update), so keep that in mind.
 It’s a very cool little accessory and it does add some real value to your magazines.
 Plus, it makes it really easy to stand your AR up for those cute pictures.

 Travis Pike is a former Marine Machine Gunner, a lifelong firearms enthusiast, and now a regular guy who likes to shoot, write, and find ways to combine the two.
 He holds an NRA certification as a Basic Pistol Instructor and is the world’s Okayest firearm’s instructor.